How to Recreate the Luxury Ski Chalet Look in your Home

 Try to use local materials such as timber and stone which create a homely, earthly look and feel.
 I like to clad walls in reclaimed timbers and create a feature wall out of local stone.

 2. Make your Log Fire a Focal Point

 A roaring log fire is a must in any luxury ski chalet look, so if you are lucky enough to have one, make it a focal point.
 I like to stack logs up the side to create added interest or clad the chimney in stone or slate for total wow factor.
 If you don’t have space at the side of your fireplace try stacking in small piles either side of the fireplace for a winter look and feel.

 3. Invest in Large, Comfy Sofas

-Try to have large comfortable sofas in which to sink into at the end of the day layered with throws and pillows in soft luxurious fabrics.
-If space allows I would suggest opting for oversize sofas but if space is at a premium opt for love sofas or oversize single chairs that can accommodate two people but don’t take up the space of a sofa.
+Try to have large comfortable sofas in which to sink into at the end of the day layered with throws and cushions in soft luxurious fabrics.
+If space allows I would suggest opting for oversized sofas but if space is at a premium opt for love sofas or oversized single chairs that can accommodate two people but don’t take up the space of a sofa.

 4. Utilize Wool Throughout the Home

 Wool is a great insulator and very practical.
 Upholster sofas, chairs and headboards in it.
 Curtains drape beautifully in it too.
-Being a natural and soft material, its very look makes a space feel warm and cozy.
-If you can’t splash out on genuine woolen accessories, there are also numerous imitations available too to get the same look for less.
+Being a natural and soft material, its very look makes a space feel warm and cosy.
+If you can’t splash out on genuine woollen accessories, there are also numerous imitations available too to get the same look for less.

 5. Layer Textures